 International Joint Commission

 Canada and the United States created the International Joint Commission because they recognized that each country is affected by the other’s actions in lake and river systems along the border.
-The two countries cooperate to manage these waters and to protect them for the benefit of today’s citizens and future generations.
+The International Joint Commission prevents and resolves disputes between the United States of America and Canada under the 1909 Boundary Waters Treaty and pursues the common good of both countries as an independent and objective advisor to the two governments.